Corporate retreats are a fantastic way to boost team morale, foster creativity, and build stronger…

-The Motivation Through Incentives team recently took a group of 300 people to Barcelona for an unforgettable group incentive trip.
+The MTI Events team recently took a group of 300 people to Barcelona for an unforgettable group incentive trip.
 Not many people know it but Barcelona is actually the capital of Catalonia, which declared autonomy from Spain.
 The city’s present culture can trace its roots back to the 1st Century when the Romans arrived.
 Today, it’s one of the most visited areas in Spain, recording nine million tourists in 2016 alone.

 But enough with the history lesson.
 We took this large yet enthusiastic group out to visit the sights of this City of Marvels.
 Barcelona is a walking city.
 Although public transport is very modern, you can access the Old Town by foot, along with the beaches and Barceloneta, an old fisherman’s village, and the La Ciutadella, the garden of Barcelona.
 Below are just some of the attractions that we made sure they didn’t miss.